jfhector/react-rapid-prototyping-guide/JS refreshers.md

+# JS refreshers

-## Declaration syntax using string litterals
+## Declaration syntax using string litterals: Using strings as object keys

 I can use any string litteral as key for an object directly, when creating an object litteral: `{'any litteral string': 64}`